folowyoarehater/java/README.md

 # java
-test java commit on github
+test Github commit on github
 for java function test
 modify by zjm